BioBoost/course_programming_from_base_to_ace/docs/50-introduction-to-wpf/README.md

 # Chapter 50 - Introduction to WPF

-WPF or Windows Presentation Foundation is a microsoft GUI (Graphical User Interface) framework used with the .NET framework.
+WPF or Windows Presentation Foundation is a Microsoft GUI (Graphical User Interface) framework used with the .NET framework.

-A GUI framework allows you to create the graphical user interface of an application with a wide range of readily-available GUI components, like buttons, textboxes, labels, images, ... and many more.
+A GUI framework allows you to create the graphical user interface of an application with a wide range of readily-available GUI components, like buttons, text boxes, labels, images, ... and many more.
 Without a GUI framework you would have to draw these elements manually and handle all of the user interaction scenarios like text and mouse input yourself.

 This is not a feasible approach in this modern day of age.
 So instead, developers will use a GUI framework which will do all the basic work and allow the developers to focus on making great looking applications.